 How Much Can Be Contributed?

 Unlike the Coverdell Education Savings Accounts that limit the annual contribution to $2,000, Sec 529 Plans allow you to put away larger amounts of money.
 There are no income or age limitations for the Sec 529 Plans.
 The maximum amount that can be contributed per beneficiary is based on the projected cost of a college education and will vary between state plans.
 Some states base their maximum on an in-state four-year education, while others use the cost of the most expensive schools in the U.S., including graduate studies.
-Most have limits in excess of $200,000.
-Generally, once an account reaches that level, additional contributions cannot be made, but that doesn’t prevent the account from continuing to grow.
+As of 2014, the limits for most states ranged from $235,000 to just over $452,000.
+Generally, once an account reaches the state-designated maximum, additional contributions cannot be made, but that doesn’t prevent the account from continuing to grow.

 Contributions to a 529 college savings plan must, by Federal law, be made in cash and always consist of after-tax money.
 Most programs also have a minimum contribution that is within everyone’s budget.
 Many have payroll or automatic withdrawal programs.

 If the earnings from the 529 Plan are withdrawn and not used for higher-education expenses, the earnings withdrawn will be subject to both regular taxes and a 10% penalty.
 Before you become concerned, refer back to Figure #1.
 Had you not utilized the tax deferral benefits of the Sec 529 Plan, you would have accumulated significantly less in the account, which will generally more than offset the 10% penalty.
 You can avoid penalties by making a tax and penalty-free rollover from one 529 Plan to another, and remember that you are able to change beneficiaries to a 529 Plan without penalty.